dankelley/dankelley.github.io/_posts/2014-02-26-oce-translations.md

 }
 {% endhighlight %}

+To make the above work, an up-to-date version of the ``translation`` branch must be installed, by executing the following in R:
+{% highlight R linenos=table %}
+library(devtools)
+install_github("ocedata", "dankelley", "master")
+install_github("oce", "dankelley", "languages")
+{% endhighlight %}

-The results are shown in the thumbnail images given below (click to enlarge).
+The results of the test code given above are shown below (click to enlarge).

 ### English